marniewebb-ts/marniewebb-ts/README.md

 ### I believe in the promise of public libraries, public education, and public transportation.

-I am currently experimenting with **Vibe Coding** projects and building out **portable context files**.
+I am currently experimenting with **Vibe Coding** projects and thinking a lot about **portable context files**.
 I’m documenting the process of both along the way as I explore how AI changes the way we build, think, and share.

 ---